David A. Kaplan

-David A. Kaplan is an American writer and journalist.
+David Andrew Kaplan (born October 20, 1956) is an American writer and journalist.
 He worked for 20 years at Newsweek, and worked for Fortune magazine for five years.

 Biography

 Early years

-Kaplan was born to a Jewish family, the son of Erna and Alan William Kaplan.
+Kaplan was born in Brooklyn, New York, to a Jewish family, the son of Erna and Alan William Kaplan.
 His father was a surgeon and his mother, a clinical social worker at the university health service of the State University of New York at Stony Brook.
 His great-great-grandfather was Adolph Bergida, a founder of the Federation of Jewish Philanthropies.
 He is a cum laude graduate of Cornell University in 1978 and the New York University School of Law in 1981, where he won writing prizes in both his first and second years, as well as the school's upperclass Moot Court Competition.
 During the 1994-1995 academic year, he was a John S. Knight Fellow in Journalism at Stanford University.
 He was an intern with the U.S. Attorney's office in Manhattan and an intern at the White House Press Office during the Carter Administration, before serving as a litigator at a Wall Street law firm.